antarctica/packer-vm-templates/README.md

 # Packer experiments

-Uses [packer documentation](http://www.packer.io/) to create a [vagrant](http://www.vagrantup.com) base box for use as VMs in projects.
+Uses [packer](http://www.packer.io/) to create a [vagrant](http://www.vagrantup.com) base box for use as VMs in projects.

 Note: Packer templates are OS version specific, currently this experiment covers *Ubuntu 12.04* only.
 Note: Vagrant base boxes are provider specific, currently this experiment covers *VirtualBox* only.

 ## Overview